 On 26 October 2023, the Department of Treaty and Law of the Ministry of Foreign Affairs of China, the Permanent Mission of China to the United Nations, and the Asian-African Legal Consultative Organization (AALCO) will jointly host a side event on the theme of "International Law in Global Climate Governance: Implementation and Outlook" in the margins of the International Law Week of the 78th session of the UN General Assembly.
-China welcomes the participation of developing countries in this side event to strengthen coordination of their legal positions on climate change, effectively influence the evolution of climate governance system.
+China welcomes the participation of developing countries in this side event to strengthen coordination of their legal positions on climate change, effectively influence the evolution of climate change legal system, and promote the building of a fair, equitable and win-win global climate governance system.
 Thank You.
 Mr. President.